 Tender’s sunglasses are hand made in England from cellulose acetate derived from cotton pulp.

-The fronts of the frames are carved out from a single thick sheet of acetate, and the sides are shaped to grip the head (rather than sitting on the wearer’s ears) based on a pair of 1950s tortoiseshell glasses.
-A hole is drilled through at the tips of the side bars, as an interpretation of the way in which wire spectacles were made in the Eighteenth Century.
+The fronts of the frames are carved out from a single thick sheet of acetate, scooped away at the back around the cheeks and eyebrows, with the full thickness at the nose and temples.
+The sides are shaped to grip the head, then curve gently down over the ears.
+A hole is drilled through at the tips of the side bars, as an interpretation of the way in which wire spectacles were made in the 18th Century.
 The wire was bent around to form a loop at the end, which would shape to the ears and head.
-The hole in the tip of Tender’s glasses allow them to be worn with a neck cord, and are delivered with a removeable leather thong.
+The hole in the tip of Tender’s glasses allow them to be worn with a neck cord, and are delivered with a removable braided cotton cord- please contact us if you would prefer a leather thong.
 They are presented wrapped in an English-woven cotton satin handkerchief.

 Any good optician should be able to change the dark lenses of Tender’s sunglasses to prescription lenses, if necessary.